Jewelry has been a part of human culture and history for centuries.

 Blue is the trademark color of sapphires.

-Little do they know that this precious gemstone is actually available in several colors.
+Little do they know that this precious gemstone is available in several colors.

-The colors actually vary depending upon the presence of the particles.
+The colors vary depending upon the presence of the particles.
 Impurities lead to a change of color.
 Standard blue sapphire has titanium and iron.
-If vanadium has a presence, the color will turn out to be purple.
+If vanadium has a company, the color will be purple.
 In the presence of iron, it turns yellow.

 Artificial Jewellery can not have Rare Gemstones.